ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/bmi/index.rst

 Vivarium Modeling Strategy
 --------------------------

-Mean BMI is a continuous exposure modelled in GBD.
+Mean BMI is a continuous exposure modelled in GBD using an ensemble distribution.
 BMI will be a target of lifestyle interventions in the simulation; the outcomes affected are described in the overall concept model document.

 Restrictions
 ++++++++++++